 In each class that I teach in one way or another, I’m trying to recreate an experience that I had as a student of WingChun.
-But other than the talent of the instructor or that of the student’s, there is a path that the student has a choice to either partially go down or go down in totality.
+But other than the talent of the instructors or that of the student’s, there is a path that the student has a choice to either partially go down or go down in totality.
 That is to say a practice in body, mind, and spirit.
 A lifestyle if you will.

 I’ve heard it said that a good teacher, above transmitting information, creates an optimal learning environment.
 It is up to the instructor to invite you on a path.
 But it is the choice of the student; how far they would like to delve into the path.
 Now, before I make this sound like I’m trying to get you to join some cult and drink the Kool-aid, understand what I’m really talking about here is involvement and commitment to yourself.